Triact/monadic/docs/Option.md

 const c = value(none); // c == undefined
 ```

+## getOrElse
-## Get value with fallback value when isNone is true
+Gets the value of the Option or a fallback value when the Option is none.

 ```TypeScript
 const a = getOrElse('')(some('a')); // a === 'a'
 const b = getOrElse('')(none); // b === '' (fallback value is returned);
 ```

-## Get Property of object
+## getProp

-Get a property of an object as another Option.
+Get a property of a complex object and return the value as another Option.

 ```TypeScript
 const a = maybe({ b: 'b' });